ChrisKwangWooLee/Sprint-Challenge--Advanced-CSS/README.md

 ## Description

 The client for this challenge is _Spacewalkers Magazine_.
 Spacewalkers needs your help to build a small proof of concept website for their marketing team.
 They have provided designs for both desktop and phone views.
-In addition to designs and content they have most of the home page coded for you.
+In addition to designs and content, they have most of the home page coded for you.
 You just need to finish the navigation and header as well as the mobile styles.

 In meeting the minimum viable product (MVP) specifications listed below, your web page should look like the solution design files of the desktop and mobile views: